-(3) Decrease primarily due to the increase in interest expense resulting from the sale of senior unsecured notes.
+(3) Decrease primarily due to increase in interest expense resulting from the sale of senior unsecured notes and increased availability under our expanded unsecured revolving line of credit.

-(4) Increase due to decrease in market capitalization.
+(4) Increase primarily due to sale of senior unsecured notes and decrease in market capitalization due to decrease in stock price.